Take the guess work out picking stock photos by following these simple steps.

 SEO is important

 This is one of those things that you can get away with not doing.
 It won’t hurt anything to overlook it, but it won’t help your page rankings any.
 It’s good practice to give your images meaningful names and fill in the alt text and description.
-It helps you pop up higher in google search.
+It helps you rank higher in Google search.

 Additional Resources